 Notes on data sources

-Records for the area then-governed by the London County Council (LCC) are most readily available thanks to Flickr uploads of war damage maps by Yersinia (see also the London at War group).
+Records for the area then-governed by the London County Council (LCC) can be found in most libraries, and were recently published in one volume.
 Further out, we've used various web sites, books and eye-witness accounts to plot additional impacts.
 Least information is available for those eastern boroughs mentioned above that were most badly hit.
 If you have any information about V-2 strikes in these (or other) areas, let us know in the comments.
+All comments that we can cross-reference with other sources will be added to the map.
+Those which sound accurate but are uncorroborated will be added with a question-mark pin.